We can help if English is not your main language.

 - enrolling students.

-Schools can also translate things like:
+Schools can arrange for translation of things like:

-- school program information.
+- school program information

 Contact your school to arrange for interpreting and translating services.